daniel-e/machine_learning/tools/octave/README.md

 This directory contains functions useful for doing machine learning in Octave.

-General
+*General*

-featureNormalization.m: Normalizes the features of a matrix.
+`featureNormalization.m`: Normalizes the features of a matrix.

-Linear Regression
+*Linear Regression*

-lrComputeCost.m: Cost function for linear regression without regularization.
+`lrComputeCost.m`: Cost function for linear regression without regularization.